The Best Shorts for Squats and Deadlifts – 2023

 Expert Interviews & Opinions

-Elastane, Lycra, and Spandex.
+Elastane, lycra, and spandex.
 Three different types of human-made fibers, three very different experiences when you wear shorts made from each.
+Or are they?

 Go to any lifting gym, and you are likely to see people squatting, deadlifting, benching and more with compression shorts or tights, which cover the entire leg.